 Cheshire East

-St Mary’s Catholic Primary School, Congleton – 3 vacancies
+St Mary’s Catholic Primary School, Congleton – 1 vacancy

 St Mary’s Catholic Primary School, Crewe – 1 vacancy